dsatrier/precog/README.md

 ## How To Run

-- There was a slight issue in trying to upload all the datasets I used, so I uploaded them to google drive, the link for which can be found here:
+- There was a slight issue in trying to upload all the datasets I used, so I uploaded them to google drive, the link for which can be [found here](https://drive.google.com/drive/folders/1GPo210fjWdpaSqFrZwQeYZnzCMPVjiXI?usp=drive_link)
-- Download the concerned dataset along with the notebook, and you will have to cd quite a bit
+- Download the concerned dataset along with the notebook.

 ## Directory structure required